Make-Your-Own Alphabet Recognition Learning Game for Preschool

-This is a very simple-to-make yet effective alphabet recognition game.
+This is a very simple-to-make yet effective letter recognition game.
 I use this activity with small groups (of up to twelve children).
 Each child receives one canning ring and one page of laminated scrapbook paper.
 The scrapbook paper has a fairly large alphabet motif on it.
 In the pictured game, I used DCWV scrapbook paper.
 I am guessing that it has since been discontinued because I can’t find an example of it on their website.
-This one would work.

 My Scotch® Laminating Dispenser is 8.5″ wide so I cut the paper to fit the laminator and I put Y and Z on the back of the game.